SNU-LIST/DeepRF/README.md

 Third, execute the other shell script using following command:
 > ./3_exc_refinement.sh

+The execution time was roughly 17 hours.
 If available size of GPU memory is not enough, the execution reports out-of-memory error.
 Then, open the shell script and modify the following line:
 > python ../envs/refinement.py --tag "exc_refinement" --env "Exc-v51" --gpu "0" --samples 256 --preset "../logs/exc_generation/seed_rfs.mat"